usds/justice40-tool/data/data-pipeline/README.md

 ### Background

 For this project, we make use of [pytest](https://docs.pytest.org/en/latest/) for testing purposes.
-To run tests, simply run `pytest` at the top-level directory.
+To run tests, simply run `poetry run pytest` in this directory (i.e. `justice40-tool/data/data-pipeline`).

-### ETL Tests

-ETL tests are typically organized into three buckets:

-- Extract Tests
-- Transform Tests, and
-- Load Tests

-These are tested using different strategies, explained below.

 ### Configuration / Fixtures